sjallal/kharidoDotCom/README.md

 # kharidoDotCom
-An e-commerce Website build using MERN Stack.
+An e-commerce Website built using MERN Stack.